 Conventional Loan 101 For New Loan Officers

-- Fannie Mae and Freddie Mac are the two mortgage giants that set mortgage lending guidelines on Conventional Loans.
+- Fannie Mae and Freddie Mac are the two mortgage giants that set mortgage lending guidelines on Conventional Loans

-- This is why Conventional Loans are also called Conforming Loans because they need to conform to Fannie Mae and/or Freddie Mac conforming standards.
+This holds true because they need to conform to Fannie Mae and/or Freddie Mac conforming standards.

 Private Mortgage Insurance is required on all Conventional Loans with less than 20% equity and/or 80% Loan To Value

 - That is why it is no rocket science that the more of a down payment a home buyer puts down on a home purchase, the less risk the lender has

-- This does not apply for government loans.
-With FHA Loans, VA Loans, USDA Loans, whether the borrower puts down 3.5% or zero percent down on VA Loans or USDA Loans, or they put 50% down payment, there is no bearing on the mortgage rates
+- With FHA, VA, USDA Loans, whether the borrower puts down 3.5% or zero percent down on VA Loans or USDA Loans, or they put 50% down payment, there is no bearing on the mortgage rates

-This does not apply with Conventional Loans.
+This does not apply with Conventional Loans:

-- Any borrower who puts down less than 20% down payment on a Conventional Loan home purchase is required to have private mortgage insurance .
+- Any borrower who puts down less than 20% down payment on a Conventional Loan home purchase is required to have private mortgage insurance

 - Private mortgage insurance can be canceled if the borrower reaches a 80% loan to value either by paying down the mortgage balance

 Conventional Loan Requirements